-"AFFO payout ratio" is defined as the ratio of AFFO to distributions payable in a period.
+"AFFO payout ratio" is calculated as distributions per unit divided by the AFFO per unit diluted.

 "NOI" is defined as rental revenue from properties less property operating expenses as presented in the statement of income prepared in accordance with IFRS.
 Accordingly, NOI excludes certain expenses included in the determination of net income such as general and administrative expenses, fair value adjustments and amortization.